10 Steps How to Write a Perfect Blog Post

 Short and To-the-point Paragraphs

-Every idea that we have needs to be stressed repeatedly.
+Every idea that we have needs to be repeatedly stressed.
 A writer must know how to introduce a theme, expand the theory, bring arguments in favor of it, and then conclude with a short fragment introducing the next theme.
-That being said, a theme must be concisely presented within the space of a single paragraph.
+That being said, you must present a concise theme within the space of a single paragraph.

 A good paragraph has between three and four lines.
 If a writer thinks he or she will need more than that, then we recommend splitting the idea into several shorter paragraphs, possibly each preceded by its own subheading.
 Most articles online follow these basic rules, so it’s easy to find an example of one.